Gunivers/Bookshelf/docs/math.md

 :Output:

    (score) `@s bs.res0`
-   : the result of the operation
+   : The result of the operation

 :Example: